Joek1964/100-days-of-code/log.md

 **Todays Progress** Put "Add Decision Logic to Your Code Using if, else, and else if statements in C#" on hold for now.
 Going to start
                     work on the freeCodeCamp core courses.
+                    In Progess: Learn CSS Colors by Building a Set of Colored Markers
+                    Completed:
+                        - Learn HTML by Building a Cat Photo App
+                        - Learn Basic CSS by Building a Cafe Menu